powershellfish/powershellfish.github.io/README.md

 ### Personal
 * Hike and hang out with my dog, Gizmo
 * Build miniatures and create video tutorials on how others can construct them
-* Obsessively keep learning new things about SQL and data analysis
+* Obsessively keep learning new things about GitHub, SQL and data analysis

 ## What I Do *Not* Do